joshkunz/ashuffle/readme.md

 ashuffle
 ========

+Table of Contents:
+* features
+    * usage
+    * help text
+    * inclusions and exclusions
+* dependencies
+* building

+# features

 ashuffle is a C re-implementation of my [ashuffle python script][1], an application for automatically shuffling your mpd library in a similar way to a more standard music player's "shuffle library" feature.

+## usage

 ashuffle has two modes.
 The first one (and the simpler of the two) is to simply queue some number of songs randomly selected from your mpd library.
 To do this you simply run:

-    $ ashuffle --only 10   # ashuffle <number of songs to add>
+    $ ashuffle --only 10   # ashuffle --only <number of songs to add>

 which will add 10 random songs to your queue.

 In the second (more interesting) mode, ashuffle will wait until the last song in the queue is playing, at which point it will add another song to the queue.
-In practice this creates a 'stream of music' experience where songs will be continuously played, at random, to infinity.
+In this creates a 'stream of music' where songs will be continuously played, at random, to infinity.
-Also, since ashuffle only adds one song at a time, and only adds that song once the last song in the playlist has started playing, you still retain control over your queue.
+Additionaly, since ashuffle only adds one song at a time, and only adds that song once the last song in the playlist has started playing, you still retain control over your queue.
 This way, you can add some song you want to hear to the queue, and the random songs will simply continue afterwards.